lara-zeus/echoo/docs/filament.md

 - 🔥 Seamless upload using Filament's native features
 - 🔥 Simple clean UI
 - 🔥 Record and upload
-- 🔥 Costumire the disc and directory
+- 🔥 Customize the disc and directory
 - 🔥 Form, Infolist, and Table components